-Other instructional strategies utilized at SVA include cooperative site based programs such as reading buddies, which paired TK through 6th graders for not only reading opportunities, but also field trips and projects.
-SVA integrated community-based educational programs, such as field trips to the Hopland Research and Extension Center for lambing and other educational opportunities.
-During the 22-23 school year, teachers scheduled specialists to visit classrooms in a field of study such as an architect and children's book author, and used field trips as a way to connect learning back to the classroom.
-In addition, our program boasted weekly taste tests in the expanded learning program, garden stewardship in the TK-6 grades, weekly library visits with the librarian, and a weekly music class.
+Other instructional strategies utilized at SVA include collaborativeoperative site based programs such as reading buddies, which paired TK through 6th graders for not only reading opportunities, but also field trips and project based learningrojects.
+SVA integrated community-based educational programs, such as field trips to the Hopland Research and Extension Center for lambing, as well as school wide projects with the Mendocino Resource Conservation District and the Hopland Band of Pomo Indians. and other educational opportunities.
+During the 23-242-23 school year, teachers scheduled specialists to visit classrooms in a field of study such as an woodworkers, architects, first responders, tribal elders, conservationists and scientists. architect and Annually, a local children's book author visits during Read Across America week, and our school usesd field trips as a way to connect learning back to the classroom.
+In addition, our program boasted weekly taste tests student interest clubs in the expanded learning program, garden stewardship in the TK-6 grades, weekly library visits with the librarian, and a weekly music class, and a student led youth leadership club.

-• At SVA our approach includes the following characteristics:
+At SVA our approach includes the following characteristics:

-1. Curriculum is tailored to an individual student's learning styles While all students receive instruction in Illustrative Math, Reach for Reading, iReady, and standards-based, collaboratively designed, teacher-created lessons in science and social studies, teachers at SVA are supported to tailor and asses these lessons based on the needs and interests of each individual student's needs and strengths.
+Curriculum is tailored to an individual student's learning styles While all students receive instruction in Illustrative Math, Reach for Reading, iReady, and standards-based, collaboratively designed, teacher-created lessons and projects in science and social studies, teachers at SVA are supported to tailor and asses these lessons based on the needs and interests of each individual student's needs and strengths.

-2. One-to-one teaching is used, as appropriate

-All lower grades at SVA have a student support specialist on staff who can assist teachers in grouping students to enable station-rotations, individual instruction, when needed, and small group focused instruction.
+2. One-to-one teaching is used, as appropriate All lower grades at SVA have a student support specialist on staff who can assist teachers in grouping students to enable stationrotations, individual instruction, when needed, and small group focused instruction.
 Upper grades experience peer-tutoring, mentoring and targeted support from credentialed teachers as well as classroom student support specialists as needed.

-3. Real life context-based learning is encouraged

-Field trips to create relevant learning experiences (K-6), place-based activities such as finding patterns in the garden (TK math activities), projects like designing a sensory path (K math, SEL, physical education and visual arts activities), and field trips to experience local cultural and natural resources provided opportunities for students to engage with our community, each other, and learn new concepts in a way that is relevant to their lived experiences.
+3. Real life context-based learning is encouraged Field trips to create relevant learning experiences (K-6), place-based activities such as finding patterns in the garden (TK math activities), projects like designing a sensory path (K math, SEL, physical education and visual arts activities), as well as and field trips to experience local cultural and natural resources\and student led empathy interviews with tribal leaders provided opportunities for students to engage with our community, each other, and learn new concepts in a way that is relevant to their lived experiences.

 4. A variety of enrichment is implemented through classroom instruction, independent learning, field trips, apprenticeships, technology and integrated projects across the curriculum.
 Teachers and support staff worked together to design lessons and projects that could be shared across grade levels.
+The The Singing Commented [2]: rework

-The Singing Tree Project and Read-A-Thon are just two examples of this in action during the 22-23 school year.
+Tree Project and Read-A-Thon, student led Kindness Week, Dream School, and PBIS projects are a fewjust two examples of this in action during the 23-242-23 school year.